jane/challenges/bookshelf-problem/zac/README.md

-# shelves

-this isn't quite correct -- i seem to be getting a `1` when i should get a `2`.
+This isn't quite correct, but there's a time limit so I didn't want to keep poking at it.

-to check it out: `stack build && stack exec shelves`. to change the input file, edit line 8 of `src/Main.hs`.
+Assuming you have Stack installed, `stack build && stack exec shelves`.
+TO change the input, change `content <- readFile "test"`.